 Humidity seems to tail off around March / April /May in Cairns and our hair gets less curly.

-It will likely still be stinger season, so you can swim at beaches with nets or snorkel on the reef with stinger suits.
+It will likely still be stinger season in Cairns in April, so you can swim at beaches with nets or snorkel on the reef with stinger suits.

 May in Cairns

-Another good temperature drop in May, we’re down to 28 – 23 C now and days of rain are starting to decrease nicely.
+There should be a good temperature drop from April in Cairns in May.
+In May daytime temperatures can be down to 28 – 23 C now and days of rain are starting to decrease to very few.

-The weather is pretty good and the tourist crowds are expected to arrive from next month.
+The weather is pretty good in May in Cairns, but it’s not yet peak season.
+The tourist crowds are expected to arrive from next month.